DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Related Works

 \subsection{Visual Token Compression in MLLMs}

-Maintaining high-resolution input images is a straightforward and effective method to enhance the performance of MLLMs on text images.
-However, increased resolutions inevitably lead to a longer sequence of visual tokens.
-There are various methods for compressing the length of visual sequences in current MLLMs.
-One of the earlier and commonly used approaches \cite{dai2024instructblip,li2023blip,alayrac2022flamingo} involves utilizing a group of learnable query tokens to extract information in a cross-attention manner.
+Maintaining high-resolution inputs is a straightforward and effective method to enhance the performance of MLLMs on text images.
+However, increased resolutions inevitably lead to a longer visual sequence.
+To eliminate this problem, various methods are proposed for compressing the length of visual sequences in current MLLMs.
+One of the earlier and commonly used approaches \cite{li2023blip, wang2024pargo} involves utilizing a group of learnable query tokens to extract information in a cross-attention manner.
 Another method \cite{chen2023minigpt,yu2024texthawk} involves concatenating adjacent tokens along the channel dimension to reduce sequence length.
-Additionally, convolutional neural networks (CNNs) have also been proven effective for visual token compression \cite{cha2023honeybee,hu2024mplug}.
-However, all these methods either extract tokens of a fixed length or compress them at a fixed ratio.
-This approach is unsuited for document images, where the content density can vary significantly.
-A token sequence that is too short or a compression ratio that is too high can result in an inadequate representation of some document images.
+Additionally, convolutional neural networks have also been proven effective for visual token compression \cite{cha2024honeybee,hu2024mplug}.
+However, all these methods either extract tokens of a fixed length or compress them at a fixed ratio, which is unsuited for document images, where the content density can vary significantly.
+A token sequence that is too short or a compression ratio that is too high can result in an inadequate representation.
 Conversely, longer token sequences or lower compression rates can reduce computational efficiency.

 Recent studies \cite{cai2024matryoshka} have shown that the optimal length of visual token sequences varies for each sample.
 Consequently, some recent approaches have explored the adaptive compression of visual sequences.
-Most of these methods \cite{liu2024visual,shang2024llava,chen2024image,lin2024boosting} dynamically discard nonessential tokens using attention scores between visual tokens or between visual tokens and class tokens.
+Most of these methods \cite{liu2024visual,shang2024llava,chen2025image,lin2024boosting} dynamically discard nonessential tokens using attention scores between visual tokens or between visual tokens and class tokens.
 However, considering the differences between text and natural objects with complete semantics, this paradigm may not be suitable for text images.
-For text-centric images, HRVDA\cite{liu2024hrvda} employs text position annotations to train a separate visual token filtering network, which requires introducing additional parameters training procedures.
+For text-centric images, HRVDA \cite{liu2024hrvda} employs text position annotations to train a separate visual token filtering network, which requires introducing additional parameters and training procedures.
 Compared to the methods above, we explore alternative dynamic compression schemes specifically for document images, which include pixel-level redundancy removal and unsupervised clustering for filtering out nonessential tokens.